 As you know, the WeNeedaVacation platform provides homeowners with full control of the booking process, allowing you the benefit of defining your own cancellation policies.
-Not surprisingly, though, we have received many calls and emails from homeowners and vacationers alike asking about OUR cancellation policy.
-Naturally, the answer is that it’s completely up to the homeowner.
+Since the beginning of the pandemic, though, we have received many calls and emails from homeowners and vacationers alike asking about OUR cancellation policy.
+The answer is that it’s completely up to the homeowner.

 We do, however, have some thoughts for you to consider.